ibnuda/fpmortals/manuscript/complete.md

   scala> (username("sam halliday") |@| realname("")) (Credentials.apply)
   res = -\/(username contains spaces)
 ~~~~~~~~

-we still get back the first failure.
-This is because `Disjunction` is
-a `Monad`, its `.applyX` methods must be consistent with `.flatMap`
-and not assume that any operations can be performed out of order.
-Compare to:

 Kita akan tetap mendapat galat pertama saja.
 Hal ini disebabkan oleh
 kelas tipe dari `Disjunction` yang juga mempunyai instans `Monad`.